 What approach is that?
 A creative one.

-And to find out what that looks like, stay tuned for Part III of this series.
+And to find out what that looks like, head over to Part III of this series.

 This is an adapted excerpt from my upcoming book Navigating Wicked Problems & Ambiguity: A Guidebook to Taming The Unsolvable Messy Problems That Matter Most